audiojs/audio-decode/readme.md

 `buffer` type can be: _ArrayBuffer_, _Uint8Array_ or _Buffer_.

+Since decoder's code is lazy, first run loads decoder's sources and compiles module (can be dry-run with empty buffer).
+Subsequent runs are fast.

 ## See also

 * [Wasm-audio-decoders](https://github.com/eshaz/wasm-audio-decoders) – best in class compact & fast WASM audio decoders.